 REAP 2.0

-Regional Early Action Planning (REAP) 2.0 is a flexible program that accelerates progress toward our state housing goals and climate commitments through a strengthened partnership between the state, its regions, and local entities.
+The Regional Early Action Planning Grants of 2021 (REAP 2.0) is a flexible program that accelerates progress toward our state housing goals and climate commitments through a strengthened partnership between the state, its regions, and local entities.
 Goals include:

 • Accelerating infill housing development